How To Stop Car Theft

 Always locking your car when you leave it goes without saying, but make sure you double check the car is actually locked.

 Some vehicles will use an audible or visual signal, while others will feature ‘pins’ on the inside of the windows, which will lower when the doors have been locked.

-Don’t simply rely on your key fob, as some thieves use ‘jammers’ to intercept the signal between the fob and the car, leaving the vehicle unlocked and vulnerable to theft.
+Don’t simply rely on your key fob, as some thieves use ‘jammers’.
+These intercept the signal between the fob and the car leaving the vehicle unlocked and vulnerable to theft.
 These signal jammers might be in a criminal’s pocket or left in the bushes at the side of a car park, so be on your guard.

 3. Avoid being a victim of a ‘relay attack’

 Latest figures released by vehicle tracking specialists, revealed that 96% of motorists are at risk of having their car stolen using a ‘relay attack’.

 An increasing number of car thieves are using this method, which involves two criminals working together using electronic signal relay devices.

 One criminal uses a device to receive the key signal from inside the home, transferring the signal to a second box, which is placed alongside the car.
 In effect, this tricks the car into ‘thinking’ the key is there, allowing the thieves to unlock the vehicle and drive away.

 Although the signal can pass through doors, walls and windows, it cannot penetrate metal.
 So placing the keys inside a metal box, signal blocking wallet or safe will protect your vehicle from a ‘relay attack’.

 4. Choose the right place to park